lvgl/lvgl/docs/overview/coords.md

 # Positions, sizes, and layouts

 ## Overview
 Similarly to many other parts of LVGL, the concept of setting the coordinates were inspired by CSS.
-It doesn't mean a perfect copy of the standard but parts that are reasonable were adopted in LVGL.
+It doesn't mean a perfect copy of the standard but subsets of CSS were implemented (sometimes with minor adjustments).
 It shorts it means:
 - the set coordinates (size, position, layouts, etc) are stored in styles
 - support min-width, max-width, min-height, max-height
 - have pixel, percentage, and "content" units
+- x=0; y=0 coordinate means the to top-left corner of the parent plus the left/top padding plus border width
+- width/height means the full size, the "content area" is smaller with padding and border width
-- a subset of flexbox and grid layouts are supported by default
+- a subset of flexbox and grid layouts are supported

 ###  Units
 - pixel: Simply a position in pixels.
 A simple integer always mean pixel.
 E.g. `lv_obj_set_x(btn, 10)`